 From that day on, you said you never wanted marshy medicine again and went on to do your L.P.’s unsedated.
 There was one time where the P.A. attending the procedure room couldn’t access you on the first try and had to poke a couple times to get it right.
 This upset you, obviously.
 “Do you want to go back to marshy?”
 I had asked.
 You looked at me, incredulous, “Mom, no. I never want marshy ever again.”
 After that we decided that if you were going to get your L.P.’s done awake, we would ensure that you had one of the top doctors in the clinic.
 I don’t fault the P.A. who herself has likely done hundreds of L.P.s because normally the patient is sedated and the stress of a wide awake 8 year old is surely unique.
 But I felt sure that a doctor with thousands of spinal taps, instead of hundreds, under their belt would be a better fit.
 We were right.

-From then on, we secured Dr. Maloney as the only one who would do you L.P.’s.
+From then on, we secured Dr. Maloney as the only one who would do your L.P.’s.
 In hindsight, I think this is part of why we got to know her so well which ended up being the greatest gift.
-She really held our hand through relapse, didn’t she.
-Instead of a 5 minute post L.P. check-up as would have been normal for the attending, we were allowed a good amount of conversation leading up to, during, and following the procedure.
-She was also so proud of you Beau, remarking each and every time on how she still just couldn’t believe how easy you made it.
+She really held our hand through relapse, didn’t she?
+Instead of a 5 minute, post L.P. check-up, as would have been normal for the attending, we were allowed a good amount of conversation leading up to, during, and following the procedure.
+She was always so proud of you Beau, remarking each and every time on how she still just couldn’t believe how easy you made it.
 The propofol nurses would always say the same thing.